heytitle/thesis-presentation/README.md

-# "DNNs with a State" Lecture slides
+# DNN-SS18 : "DNNs with a State" Lecture slides
-## for Deep Neural Networks SS18 course

 ## File structure
 ```